David-cripto/Image-classification-project/README.md

 The machine learning model ([vit-base-cats-vs-dogs](https://huggingface.co/akahana/vit-base-cats-vs-dogs)) was used for classification.
 To ensure the reproducibility and scalability of our app, we wraped it with Docker.
 This technology allows for a deployment and configuration across multiple platforms.
-For testing and integration our team also created configuration files, such as Makefiles, that provide instructions on how to build, deploy and test the app.
+For testing and integration our team also created configuration files, such as Makefiles and yaml config for GitHUb workflows, that provide instructions on how to build, deploy and test the app.
 The final product is an app that can be easily set up within the Docker environment.
 By providing just one image as input, users are able to rapidly classify whether it contains a dog or a cat.